 On 18 October 2013, Co-operative Energy announced it would be increasing its gas and electricity prices by an average of 4.5%, applying to new customers from 21 October and to existing customers from January 2014.
 But on 13 November it said that it would cut that increase to 2.5%, in response to the government's indication that it would remove some of the green taxes from energy bills.

-And back in 2012, unlike other suppliers, the Co-operative Energy announced decreases to its prices twice.
-At the beginning of 2012, Co-operative Energy reduced dual-fuel prices by 5%; and in December it cut electricity prices by 2%.
+And back in 2012, unlike other suppliers, Co-operative Energy twice announced decreases to its prices.
+At the beginning of 2012, Co-operative Energy reduced dual-fuel prices by 5%, and in December it cut electricity prices by 2%.